Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsection{Control Theory Perspective}

 As for the time-discrete problem, we again start with the control theoretical approach based on the small uncertainty assumption.
 Specifically we assume that the three covariances appearing in \eqref{eq:gaco} are small so that the states and observations can be well approximated as deterministic.
 Thus we initially set $\Sigmas$ and $\Gammas$ to zero.
-Applying the rescalings \eqref{eq:rescalings} to (\ref{eq:sd2}) we obtain, in the deterministic setting,
+In this setting we derive a continuous time analog of the 3DVAR methodology.